 #1 Hong Kong may be famous for its towering skyscrapers but 40 percent of the territory is actually country park and nature reserve.
 Hiking the green trails is a favourite weekend pastime.

 #2 You probably know that Hong Kong means “fragrant harbour” in Chinese, but did you know that every time you utter the word “Kowloon” you are saying “nine dragons”?
 Folklore says that when a young emperor noticed the area’s eight hills, he named the land “eight dragons,” until his servant pointed out that the emperor should be considered a dragon too, making nine.
 Kow sounds like “gau” or nine in Cantonese, and Loon is like “lung” or dragon.

 #3 Hong Kong boasts the world’s longest covered escalator.
 The Mid-Levels Escalator runs for a half-mile.

 #4 Hong Kong’s beloved Star Ferry began running in 1880 and the service from Victoria Harbour to Tsim Sha Tsui took up to one hour.
 Due to reclamation, the same journey today takes just 10 minutes.

 #6 Hong Kongers have a long-established entrepreneurial spirit and desire to make money.
 In 2016, Hong Kong was ranked fourth in a global billionaires list, with 64 residents holding personal fortunes of US$1 billion or over.

 #7 Hong Kong Island steals the limelight, but there are actually 263 islands in Hong Kong.
 Some of them, like Lantau, Cheung Chau and Lamma, are accessible by ferry while others are totally uninhabited and virtually unreachable.

 #8 Dim sum originated here in southern China and means “touch the heart”.
 These tiny bites of goodness were created as snack food for travellers and today are an essential part of local culture.

 #9 Don’t worry if you find your apartment building is without a fourth floor.
-Omitting the number is common because four sounds like the word “death” in Chinese, so it’s considered unlucky.
+Numerical fun facts – omitting the number four is common because four sounds like the word “death” in Chinese, so it’s considered unlucky.
 If that doesn’t sound like much of a “fun fact”, then the flip side is that eight is a very lucky number (it represents wealth).